facebook/react-native/docs/JavaScriptEnvironment.md

 ## JavaScript Syntax Transformers

-Syntax transformers make writing code more enjoyable by allowing you to use new JavaScript syntax without having to wait for support on all interpreters.
+Syntax transformers make writing code more enjoyable by allowing you to use new JavaScript language features.

 As of version 0.5.0, React Native ships with the [Babel JavaScript compiler](https://babeljs.io).
-Check [Babel documentation](http://babeljs.io/docs/advanced/transformers/) on its supported transformations for more details.
+Check the [Babel documentation](http://babeljs.io/docs/advanced/transformers/) for its supported transformations and more details.

 Here's a full list of React Native's [enabled transformations](https://github.com/facebook/react-native/blob/master/packager/transformer.js#L21).